Im5tu/im5tu.github.io/content/article/2020-01-05-Diagnostics-In-Net-Core-3-Event-Counters.md

 }
 ```

 The example above is designed to track the number of messages processed by our system, and how long on average they took to process.
 The event source is also designed to be lazily initialized, so we only track information when the EventSource is enabled.
-Let's break some of the import parts down, starting off with `OnEventCommand`:
+Let's take a look at how we've accomplished this by looking at `OnEventCommand`:

 ```csharp
 protected override void OnEventCommand(EventCommandEventArgs command)